mykelalvis/FT/Traveller/WORKING/OTHER/Random Tables/Random Tables.md

 | 33 |Slant - Use: A black patch placed at the base of the skull.
 Effects: Weightlessness and out-of- body experiences.
 Side Effects: Disorientation, and shakiness with long-term use being linked to medulloblastoma.
 Addiction: 30% chance of being addicted upon first use.
 Chances increase by 4% after each use.
 | 34 |Grip - Use: A goldish-gray pill.
 Effects: Intense excitement.
 Side Effects: Rapid breathing, hypertension, and "zombification."
 Addiction: 20% chance of being addicted upon first use.
 Chances increase by 6% after each use.
 | 35 |Fast Heat - Use: A red pill that is a concentrated form of Salen Heat.
 Effects: The user feels warm and excited and usually feels the desire to remove their clothing.
 These effects are similar to Salen Heat but are more intense.
 Side Effects: Extreme anxiety, irregular heartbeat, and convulsions.
 Addiction: 7% chance of being addicted upon first use.
 Chances increase by 7% after each use.
-| 36 |Butterfl y - Use: A one-ounce shot of yellowish liquid that is ingested.
+| 36 |Butterfly - Use: A one-ounce shot of yellowish liquid that is ingested.
 Effects: Feelings of ecstasy and excitement.
 Side Effects: Loss of appetite or increase in appetite, weight changes, cold symptoms (stuff y nose, sneezing, sore throat), dry mouth, and decreased sex drive.
 Addiction: 0% chance of being addicted upon first use.
 Chances increase by 3% after each use.
 | 37 |Flash - Use: A yellow liquid that is dropped into the eyes.
 Effects: A sense of well-being and energy.
 Side Effects: Nausea, delusions of power, and increased aggressiveness are the main short-term effects.
 Long-term use leads to premature aging, strokes, and extreme mood swings.
 Addiction: 60% chance of being addicted upon first use.
 Chances increase by 10% after each use.
 | 38 |Sap - Use: The sap of the Gorva bush is boiled and mixed with alcohol and then ingested.
 Effects: Powerful feeling of euphoria, and intensifies the effects of alcohol.
 Side Effects: Severe hangovers with long-term use leading to brain damage.
 Addiction: 0% chance of being addicted upon first use.
 Chances increase by 4% after each use.
 | 39 |Spark - Use: A glass-like crystal that gives off sparks as it is chewed.
 Effects: Supposedly allows the user to "touch the mind of God."
 Side Effects: After a 12 to 24-hour high, use leads to death.